Comparing temporal and aggregated network descriptions of fluid transport in the Mediterranean Sea: Conclusions

+We acknowledge Johnny Tong for his contribution to the research during its early stages.
 This work is the output of the Complexity72h workshop, held at IFISC in Palma de Mallorca, Spain, 26-30 June 2023 \href{https://www.complexity72h.com}{complexity72h.com}.
-LD acknowledges the support from Fondation Botnar and from the Lagrange project of Fondazione CRT.
-Partial financial support has been received from the Agencia Estatal de Investigaci\'on and Fondo Europeo de Desarrollo Regional (FEDER, UE) under project APASOS (PID2021-122256NB-C21/PID2021-122256NB-C22), the María de Maeztu project CEX2021-001164-M, funded by the MCIN/AEI/10.13039/501100011033, and the Conselleria d'Educaci\'o, Universitat i Recerca of the Balearic Islands (Grant FPI FPI\_006\_2020).
+LD acknowledges the support from Fondation Botnar ((EPFL COVID-19 Real Time Epidemiology I-DAIR Pathfinder) and from the Lagrange project of Fondazione CRT.
+Partial financial support has been received from the Agencia Estatal de Investigaci\'on and Fondo Europeo de Desarrollo Regional (FEDER, UE) under project APASOS (PID2021-122256NB-C21/PID2021-122256NB-C22), the María de Maeztu project CEX2021-001164-M, funded by the MCIN/AEI/10.13039/501100011033, and the Conselleria d'Educaci\'o, Universitat i Recerca of the Balearic Islands (Grant FPI FPI\_006\_2020), and the contract ForInDoc (GOIB).
+SM acknowledges support from the project `CODE - Coupling Opinion Dynamics with Epidemics', funded under PNRR Mission 4 `Education and Research' - Component C2 - Investment 1.1 - Next Generation EU `Fund for National Research Program and Projects of Significant National Interest' PRIN 2022 PNRR, grant code P2022AKRZ9.
+E.S-G. acknowledges support from grant PID2021-123352OB-C32 funded by MICIU/AEI/10.13039/501100011033 and FEDER, `Una manera de hacer Europa'.